XtheOne/Inverter-Data-Logger/README.md

 # Inverter Data Logger
 =====
-Inverter Data Logger is a small script for uploading data from a Omniksol Solar inverter or Hosola inverter, equipped with a wifi module or Wi-Fi data logger from iGEN tech (solarmanpv.com), to a database, Domoticz and/or to PVoutput.org.
+Inverter Data Logger is a small script for uploading data from a Omnik, Hosola, Goodwe, Solax, Ginlong, Samil, Sofar or Power-One Solar inverter, equipped with a wifi module or connected to a Wi-Fi data logger from iGEN tech (solarmanpv.com), to a database, Domoticz and/or to PVoutput.org.

 This script is designed to be run as a cronjob (or scheduled tasks on Windows) every minute.
-Every time this script is run the data from the inverter(s) will be send to the database.
+Every time this script is run the data from the inverter(s) will be send to the enabled plugin(s).
-And with a five minute interval the data will also be uploaded to PVoutput.org as a live status.
+And with a five minute interval the data will also be uploaded to PVoutput.org as a live status when enabled.

 ## Origin
 This is based on the original work of Wouterr and includes some improvements made by others.